 The Barn’s interior is built of macrocarpa and corrugated iron and has heaps of interesting features.
 Deer antler has been turned into light fittings, door handles and towel rails.
-Some of the fixtures are ingenius in their simplicity – two hunks of wood … Read the rest
+Some of the fixtures are ingenius in their simplicity – two hunks of wood built into walls are bed side tables, … Read the rest

 New Plymouth hosts Americarna, an all American car event, and also has its own American style Deluxe Diner.
 We pulled in to Deluxe Diner for breakfast and were impressed with the mint green and red decor, comfy booths, and big menu.

 I’m a shocker for taking too long to choose my food but buttermilk pancakes always make it easy for me, Mike settled on the breakfast hot dog, both good choices.
-The drinks menu is almost as big as the food menu and stretches from cherry cola floats to Spirulina, VIP malted shakes to alcoholic … Read the rest
+The drinks menu is almost as big as the food menu and stretches from cherry cola floats to Spirulina, VIP malted shakes to alcoholic milkshakes, and free fluffys … Read the rest

 In January I wrote about three Whanganui artists participating in the Artists Open Studios event on 21-22 and 28-29 March.
 On Saturday 21 March I spent the day in Whanganui visiting 13 studios.
 I was impressed by the quality of the art work and friendliness of everyone involved and should have allowed two days for the event.
 Below is a small selection of the studios I visited.